paritytech/polkassembly/auth-server/README.md

 {
   "data": {
     "verifyEmail": {
-      "message": "Thank you for verifying your account" }
+      "message": "Thank you for verifying your account", "token": "<new JWT>"
+    }
   }
 }